SvenDanilBorodun/EduBotics/examples/01-move-in-relative-squares/README.md

 ## How to Run

-1. Make sure your robot is powered on and the PhosphoBot server is running
+1. Make sure your robot is powered on and the EduBotics server is running
 2. Install the required dependencies:
    ```
    pip install -r requirements.txt